authgear/authgear-server/docs/specs/saml.md

 - `<AssertionConsumerServiceIndex>`

   - Not supported.
-Will be ignored if provided.
+Use `<AssertionConsumerServiceURL>` to specify the Assertion Consumer Service URL.
+Will be an error if provided.

 - `<AssertionConsumerServiceURL>`